gardenappl/lbt/README.md

 * You don't want to use the official Electron app or the lbry.tv web interface (which some might call "bloated").
 * You want to work with LBRY content in your own shell scripts but don't want to mess with JSON output.

+## Commands

 ### lbt open

-**lbt open** uses its own configuration file to determine how to open LBRY URLs: which program to use, whether or not the program supports streaming, etc. By default, it uses more minimalist software for specific file formats (video, audio, etc) or just saves them into your downloads folder if it doesn't recognise the file type.
+**lbt open** will let you view LBRY content in your preferred application.
+It uses its own configuration file to determine how to open files: either fully download the file before opening it, or, if the application supports it, open a HTTP stream (useful for watching videos).

-**Example of usage**
+#### Example of usage

 `lbt open "lbry://@BrodieRobertson#5/easy-motion-how-did-i-use-vim-until-now#9"`